 The walk follows a once-rural street pattern and traces the 19th-century development of the area’s farmland for housing, prison and clean water supply.
 You will hear tales of prisoners, discover how trams scaled Brixton Hill and learn why the Telegraph pub was so named.
 You can spot a Tuscan oil jar shop sign, a rare pillar box and one of London’s oldest cinemas.

-The charge of £12, or £6 for concessions (children free), all supports Brixton Windmill.
+The charge of £12, or £6 for concessions (under 16s free), all supports Brixton Windmill.